 - High-quality video

 - Mini quizzes to support comprehension

-A RoSPA-approved certificate will be issued to the trainee undertaking this course upon completion.
+A RoSPA assured certificate will be issued to the trainee undertaking this course upon completion.

 The law does not set a specific limit on how much can be lifted, or manually handled, at work.
 But the HSE does provide some suggestions in their Manual Handling at Work guidance.